Dryer - Things To Check For A Venting Issue

 Proper airflow is very important to the operation of the dryer.

 - Inspect the vent coming off the back of the dryer.
 Check to ensure that the vent hose has not kinked or collapsed.
 The vent should be rigid metal or flexible metal only.
 DO NOT use plastic flexible ducting.
-Plastic vent hose collapses easier and collects water.
+Plastic flexible vent hoses may collapse more easily and collect water.

 - If the dryer cannot rid itself of the excess heat and humidity it will build up inside the dryer drum.
 This type of build up may cause the dryer to be hot to the touch, sweat, and may increase the drying times.